jexxa-projects/Jexxa/tutorials/ContractManagement/README.md

 ## What you need

-*   Understand tutorial `BookStoreJ` because we explain only new aspects
+*   Understand tutorial `BookStore` because we explain only new aspects
 *   30 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed